Advice > Product management

 When asked product execution questions, you’ll have to demonstrate your analytical and prioritization skills, which are crucial skills for PM candidates.

-Stripe will want to see how you pinpoint the most relevant goals for a product and pick the right metrics to measure them.
 They’re looking for how you debug metric changes and set up a plan to address them.
 Highlight your use of data to solve these problems in a targeted and systematic way.

-Example Stripe product execution questions
+Example Stripe product manager interview questions: product execution

 • Walk me through how you’ll launch a product and measure key metrics.